FastEddyCurrent/zap2xml/kodi/README.md

 To build the addon simply type ./build_kodi_addon in this directory.

-This addon is designed for use as a replacement for the perl xmltv apps that are dificult/impossible to use on an LibreELEC/OpenELEC distro because perl is not available.
+This addon is designed for use as a replacement for the perl xmltv apps that are difficult/impossible to use on an LibreELEC/OpenELEC distro since perl is not available.

 Using the addon: